Skip to main content

 BandNine Editorial

-Written and reviewed by the BandNine team — IELTS practitioners and language-assessment researchers building the AI examiner used by candidates in 60+ countries.
-Our guidance is grounded in the official public IELTS band descriptors and the actual mistakes we see in 100,000+ scored submissions.
+Written and reviewed by the BandNine team — IELTS practitioners and language-assessment researchers building the AI examiner.
+Our guidance is grounded in the official public IELTS band descriptors and the real mistakes we see in candidates' work.

 Stop reading about IELTS.
 Start practising it.

-Get AI-powered feedback on your writing and speaking in 30 seconds.
+Get AI-scored feedback on your writing and speaking in 30 seconds.

 Keep reading